tomcdonald/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am currently a PhD student in the Machine Learning Group at The University of Sheffield, working on physics-informed probabilistic deep learning under the supervision of Dr Mauricio Álvarez.
-Previously, I completed my masters and undergraduate degrees in the Computer Science and Physics departments at Sheffield respectively, and have also worked as an analyst in the energy sector.
+Previously, I obtained my masters and undergraduate degrees in the Computer Science and Physics departments at Sheffield respectively, and have also worked as an analyst in the energy sector.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/thomas_mcdonald_cv.pdf" "newtab" >}}CV{{< /staticref >}}.